Supamang2122/Mountain-Madness-2020/Readme.md

 **3) Then the difference between each of the guesses and the actual price will be calculated.**
 **The person with the largest price difference will be chosen to pay that difference as the tip.**
+**The remaining people will then split the bill evenly.**

 Example Output:
 ```
-Person 3, you must pay 60.5 for the food and the difference of $14.90 as the tip.
+Person 3, you must pay the difference of $14.90 as the tip.
+The rest of you must pay $20.17 each, for the total meal price of $60.50
 ```

 ### 6. Placing the order